Identity theft: Tax identity theft

-One of the major identity theft categories is tax identity theft.
+One of the major identity theft categories is tax-related identity theft.
 The most common method is to use a person's authentic name, address, and Social Security Number to file a tax return with false information, and have the resulting refund direct-deposited into a bank account controlled by the thief.
 The thief in this case can also try to get a job and then their employer will report the income of the real taxpayer, this then results in the taxpayer getting in trouble with the IRS.

 The 14039 Form to the IRS is a form that will help one fight against a theft like tax theft.
 This form will put the IRS on alert and someone who believed they have been a victim of tax-related theft will be given an Identity Protection Personal Identification Number (IP PIN), which is a 6 digit code used in replacing an SSN for filing tax returns.